ZenzenDatabase/A_oveview_of_awesome_causality_dataset/README.md

 	from the Senseval word sense evaluation series.
 Started from SemEval-2007 to SemEval-2020. ---Wikipedia

 ### Dataset-1 (SemEval-2010 Task 8: Multi-Way Classification of Semantic Relations Between Pairs of Nominals.)

-The relations from the dataset are classified into 10 categories:
+The dataset is used in the paper [6], the relations from the dataset are classified into 10 categories:
-Cause-effect, Component-whole, Entity-destination, Entity-origin, Product-producer, Member-collection, Message-topic, Content-container, Instrument-agency, Other
+- Cause-effect
+- Component-whole
+- Entity-destination
+- Entity-origin
+- Product-producer
+- Member-collection
+- Message-topic
+- Content-container
+- Instrument-agency
+- Other

 **Example**: